5T33Z0/Clover-Crate/ACPI/README.md

 #### FixADP1

 Corrects the `ADP1` device (power supply), which is necessary for laptops to sleep correctly - plugged in or unplugged.

+> [!NOTE]
+>
+> This is not required when using VirtualSMC and its SMCBatteryManager.kext and has to regarded as cosmetic.

 #### FixAirport

 Similar to LAN, the device itself is created, if not already registered in `DSDT`.
 For some well-known models, the `DeviceID` is replaced with a supported one.
 And the Airport turns on without other patches.

 > [!CAUTION]
+>
 > This fix is deprecated nowadays and doesn't work any longer.
 Use [`AirportBrcmFixup.kext`](https://github.com/acidanthera/AirportBrcmFixup) instead.

 #### FixDarwin